visym/cap/docs/README.md

 * **Worldwide.**  Videos are collected from over 900 collectors in 50 countries.
 * **Large-scale.**  We provide an open and easily donwloaded training/valiation set suitable for pre-training.

-The CAP dataset is annotated with bounding boxes around the primary actor, and temporal start/end frames for each activity instance.
-An interactive visualization and video summary is available for review below.

 This dataset will be associated with the [Open Fine-grained Activity Detection Challenge](https://openfad.nist.gov).
 We will evaluate activity classification in trimmed clips and temporal activity detection in untrimmed clips.